Anshul123B/Shopping-Cart/Shopping Cart/Readme.md

 4. To remove an item from the cart, click the "Remove" button next to it.

-5. The cart total is automatically updated as you add or remove items.
+5. The cart total is automatically updated as we add or remove items.

 6. When you're ready to check out, click the "Close" button.